ScottHuangZL/my-kotlin-app/README.md

 1. You can git clone / download my repo to overwrite above "my-kotlin-app" The key contents in src & public folder.

-2. Or , tt should be work if you just clone my repo to your local machine and "npm start" it should be try download node_modules firstly and then auto open the web to show result
+2. Or , it should be work if you just clone my repo to your local machine and "npm start" it should be try download node_modules firstly and then auto open the web to show result